kultur666-com/www/docs/_posts/2017-02-14-execration-diatribes-by-pestifier-a-comment.md

 ---
 id: 8513
-title: '\'Execration Diatribes\' by Pestifer - A Comment'
+title: \'Execration Diatribes\' by Pestifer - A Comment
 date: '2017-02-14T00:10:36+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Execration Diatribes'' album by Pestifer (2017).'